 The Arrow columnar memory format has been in development since 2015.
 The key components of this system (the “specification”) are:

-We have refined and expanded many of these details since commencing development at the beginning of 2016.
+We have refined and expanded many of these details since commencing development.
 As time goes on, we must grow the columnar format responsibly and sustainably to support our own needs as well as the needs of other Arrow users (which are developers of other data systems).
 The objective is to build a large, robust, and stable Arrow ecosystem.

-We plan to work with the Apache Arrow community to reach binary format stability and make a 1.0 release later in 2018 or in 2019.
-Many users (other OSS projects and companies) have indicated that they will begin to adopt Arrow more wholeheartedly once the binary format is stable.
+We plan to work with the Apache Arrow community to reach binary format stability and make a 1.0 release in 2019.
+Many users (other OSS projects and companies) have indicated that they will begin to adopt Arrow more wholeheartedly once the binary format is declared stable.